-Hypogalactia is defined as insufficient milk secretion to maintain exclusive breastfeeding.
-A woman may have milk secretion, but this may not be sufficient and she may need supplementation for the correct feeding of the infant.
+Hypogalactia is defined as insufficient milk supply to maintain exclusive breastfeeding.
+A woman may have milk secretion, but this may not be sufficient, and she may need supplementation for the correct feeding of the infant.

 Studies indicate that 36% of mothers attribute the end of breastfeeding to a lack of milk supply.
 In reality, in the majority of cases, this is only a perception and is not confirmed, but genuine hypogalactia exists in 5% of mothers either due to anatomical variations of the mammary gland or medical illnesses.